17 Consequences You Can Face with a Criminal Conviction in Texas

 Conviction of a Class A or Class B misdemeanor in Texas has particularly serious consequences, as you could lose custody of your children.
 The likelihood of this occurring is much greater if your offense is related to the family in some way.

 8. Being a Foster Parent or Adopting

-Not only could you lose custody of your biological children, but if you want to adopt or foster children in the future, you may not be allowed to do so.
-In Texas, you will not be able to adopt a child even if you have committed a misdemeanor offense which involves the family, failure to report the sexual abuse of a child, solicitation of a minor, robbery or public indecency.
+Not only could you lose custody of your biological children, but you may not be allowed to foster or adopt children.
+In Texas, you will not be able to adopt a child if you are convicted of a misdemeanor offense involving the family, failure to report the sexual abuse of a child, solicitation of a minor, robbery, or public indecency.

-If you have committed crimes involving the Texas Controlled Substances Act, offenses involving alcohol or allowing a child to have access to a firearm, you will not be allowed to adopt if that crime was committed within the previous ten years.
+If you have committed crimes within the last 10 years involving the Texas Controlled Substances Act, offenses involving alcohol, or allowing a child to have access to a firearm, you will not be allowed to adopt.

 9. Immigration Statuses Changes Leading to Deportation

 If you are someone who has worked hard to be able to come to the United States for a job and are have begun the process of obtaining a green card, you may be risking everything you have invested in that with a seemingly simple misdemeanor conviction.